eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

 * `player.icyMetaInt`
   * Returns the ICY Metadata Interval of this instance.
 * `player.metadataQueue`
-  * Returns the array of `metadata` objects in FIFO order.
+  * Returns the array of enqueued `metadata` in FIFO order.
     ```
     [
       {